Studies showed that common vaccines for illnesses like flu, pneumonia and shingles reduced people’s risk of Alzheimer’s by as much as 30 percent.

 Scientists say that more studies are needed to explore the biological mechanisms that may explain the link between vaccines, infectious diseases, and the risk of Alzheimer’s.
 Carillo of the Alzheimer’s Association added that large, diverse clinical trials are necessary to inform whether vaccinations can be an effective public health strategy to reduce risk of dementia.

-Regardless of the link between vaccines and Alzheimer’s, scientists agree that vaccines are one of the greatest medical advances in modern times, protecting people against illnesses such as flu, pneumococcal disease, whooping cough, measles, rubella and mumps.
+Even aside from the link between vaccines and lower Alzheimer’s risk, scientists agree that vaccines are one of the greatest medical advances in modern times, protecting people against illnesses such as flu, pneumococcal disease, whooping cough, measles, rubella and mumps.